By-Laws of TEACH

 Section 4.
 Manner of Election

-Nominations for election to the Board of Directors may be submitted to the Board of Directors by a nominating committee established for that purpose or by any member in good standing.
-Such nominations should be submitted to the Board of Directors by February 1st.
+Nominations for election to the Board of Directors may be submitted to the Board of Directors (REMOVE: by a nominating committee established for that purpose or) by any member in good standing.
+(REMOVE: Such nominations should be submitted to the Board of Directors by February 1st.)

 Section 5.
 Vacancies and Term Limits